isabelfrolick/Jumble-Puzzle/README.md

 # JumblePuzzle Game

-This was so fun!
-This project implements the JumblePuzzle class in ISO C++.
+Fun project This project implements JumblePuzzle class in ISO C++.

 The game generates a 2D puzzle with a hidden word and random lowercase letters, playable at three difficulty levels, without any GUI.